Brodinski: 2016–2018

 Brodinski closed the Bromance label and decided to divide his time between Paris and Atlanta.
 He met many artists and released several projects such as the EP "Brain Disorder", "The Matrix" in collaboration with rapper Hoodrich Pablo Juan, and "The Graduation" the first EP of Lil Reek, a rapper he discovered in Atlanta and took under his wing.
 Brodinski embarked on a new club tour towards the North American continent.

 2018–2020

-Consolidating his establishment in Atlanta, he continued to collaborate with a series of young artists who, for him, embodied the future.
-For Brodinski, it is about highlighting new artists and shaping their sound through his productions.
+Consolidating his establishment in Atlanta, he continued to collaborate with a series of young artists.

 In 2019, Brodinski produced new tracks for rappers 645AR, Reddo, Hell Kell or Ola Playa.
 He then released the project "Evil World" on the New York label Cinematic.
 He took the opportunity to invite a cohort of rappers from all over America, including Xanman, NgeeYL and Doe Boy.
 With thick and saturated melodies, which could be "Perfect for a Halloween after party", according to the magazine The Fader, Evil World translates Brodinski's inspiration.
 At the same time, Brodinski continued to tour clubs throughout Europe.